Revisiting wind wave growth with fully-coupled direct numerical simulations: Surface pressure distribution

 Figure \ref{fig:phat_dphase} shows the pressure amplitude $\hat{p}_1$ and phase shift $\phi_{p1}$ as a function of $c/u_*$ and $ak$.
 These quantities are computed by Fourier transform of the phase averaged surface pressure $p_s$.
 The `surface' is defined as the wave following surface $4\Delta = 0.1/k$ away from the air water interface.
 We have tested the sensitivity to the location within the first 8 grid points and it does not present much difference (as long as we are in the viscous layer).

 Figure \ref{fig:phat_dphase}(a) shows that the amplitude $\hat{p}_1$ first increases with $c/u_*$ until $c/u_*\approx 6$ and then decreases, for all steepness $ak$.
 Figure \ref{fig:phat_dphase}(b) shows that the phase shift $\phi_{p1}$ follows the opposite trend.
 The net result is that the the drag force shown in figure \ref{fig:phat_dphase}(c) is not a strong function of $c/u_*$, which is in agreement with previous studies in the slow wave regime.
-Figure \ref{fig:phat_dphase}(c) also confirms (\ref{eqn:Fp_sin}): the dotted and solid lines show the single mode representation and the integral representation of wave drag force $F_p$ respectively, which agree very well, even when the pressure distribution is not necessarily sinusoidal.
+Figure \ref{fig:phat_dphase}(c) also confirms (\ref{eqn:Fp_sin}): the dotted and solid lines show the single mode representation and the integral representation of wave form drag $F_p$ respectively, which agree very well, even when the pressure distribution is not necessarily sinusoidal.

 Taking a closer look at the phase shift, it is around 90 degree for the strongest forcing cases $c/u_*=2$, and then goes under 90 degree between $c/u_*=2$ and $6$, and then slightly above 90 degree at $c/u_*=8$.
-This indicates that the sheltering mechanism is dominant in the strong forcing conditions, and that the theories based on linear stability analysis might be at work in the higher wave age cases. (more on this in \S\ref{sec:discussion_theory}).
-Good agreement was found with results from \citet[][]{KIHARA2007a} (marked with black crosses) at $ak=0.1$ obtained at $Re_{\ast} = 180$, suggesting that the phase shift might not be sensitive to the Reynolds number.
+This indicates that the sheltering mechanism is dominant in the strong forcing conditions, and that the theories based on linear stability analysis might be at work in the higher wave age cases (more on this in \S\ref{sec:discussion_theory}).
+Good agreement was found with results from \citet[][]{KIHARA2007a} (marked with black crosses) at $ak=0.1$.
+The configuration in \citet[][]{KIHARA2007a} is similarly a pressure-driven channel flow, with $Re_{\lambda}=161$.
+Data from \citet[][]{DRUZHININ2012a} show larger $\phi_{p1}$ for all wave age although the trend with wave age is similar.
+They used a bulk Reynolds number of $10,000$ with a Couette flow configuration.
+We could not infer the exact friction Reynolds $Re_{\lambda}$ value from the information provided in the paper, but they should be of the same order of magnitude as in our setup.

 The pressure amplitude $\hat{p}_1$ is normalised by $ak\tau_0$ in figure \ref{fig:phat_dphase}(a), and this choice is made by a commonly adopted scaling argument.
-Intuitively, and also used in the theoretical studies mentioned in \S \ref{sec:intro_theory}, the pressure variation amplitude should scale with $\rho_a (ak) U_{ref}^2$ (\ref{eqn:Miles_p}), with $U_{ref}$ being some characteristic wind velocity (not necessarily the friction velocity $u_*$).
+Intuitively, and also used in the theoretical studies mentioned in \S \ref{sec:intro_theory}, the pressure variation amplitude should scale with $\rho_a (ak) U_{ref}^2$, with $U_{ref}$ being some characteristic wind velocity (not necessarily the friction velocity $u_*$).
 From figure \ref{fig:phat_dphase}(a) we see that this scaling does not collapse $\hat{p}_1$ with respect to $ak$, at least not when $u_*$ is used.
 Now defining the ratio between $\hat{p}_1$ and $ak \rho_a u_*^2$ as $P$,

 This ratio $P$ represents $(U_{ref}/u_*)^2$, the ratio between the should-be characteristic velocity $U_{ref}$ and the friction velocity $u_*$.
 From figure \ref{fig:phat_dphase} (a) we see that $P$ ranges from around 15 to 45, indicating that $U_{ref}/u_*$ is around 4 to 7.